zowe/docs-site/docs/user-guide/initialize-security-configuration.md

-# Initialize Zowe security configurations
+# Initializing Zowe security configurations

 This security configuration step is required for first time setup of Zowe.
 If Zowe has already been launched on a z/OS system from a previous release of Zowe v2, you can skip this step unless told otherwise in the release documentation.